List of unproduced DreamWorks Animation projects

 The following is a list of unmade and unreleased animated projects by DreamWorks Animation.
 Some of these films or shows were, or still are, in development limbo.
-These also include the co-productions the studio collaborated with in the past (i.e. PDI/DreamWorks, Oriental DreamWorks, Aardman Animations, Columbus 81 Productions, Jay Ward Productions, World Events Productions, Double Dare You Productions, Scholastic Corporation and Amblin Entertainment), as well as sequels to their franchises.
+These also include the co-productions the studio collaborated with in the past (i.e. DreamWorks Animation Television, Oriental DreamWorks, Aardman Animations, Columbus 81 Productions, Bullwinkle Studios, World Events Productions, Double Dare You Productions, Scholastic Corporation, Harvey Entertainment, and Amblin Entertainment), as well as sequels to their franchises.